Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 Infotainment system malfunction is one of the most common complaints among fourth-generation Ford Escape owners.
 Many drivers report issues with the touchscreen freezing, crashing, or becoming unresponsive, which can be frustrating and distracting while driving.

-If you’re having trouble with your Escape’s infotainment system, you can try a few things before taking it to a repair shop.
+If you’re having trouble with Escape’s infotainment system, try a few things before taking it to a repair shop.

 First, try resetting the system by pressing and holding the power button for at least 10 seconds.
 If that doesn’t work, try disconnecting the battery for a few minutes to reset the system.
 If the problem persists, you may need to update or replace the system with a qualified technician.